laravel/docs/homestead.md

 > {note} You should never mount `.` (the current directory) when using Homestead.
 This causes Vagrant to not map the current folder to `/vagrant` and will break optional features and cause unexpected results while provisioning.

-To enable [NFS](https://www.vagrantup.com/docs/synced-folders/nfs.html), you only need to add a simple flag to your synced folder configuration:
+To enable [NFS](https://www.vagrantup.com/docs/synced-folders/nfs.html), you may add a `type` option to your folder mapping:

     folders:
         - map: ~/code/project1